Article written by

 Cannabinoids work by interacting with cannabinoid receptors.
 When a cannabinoid binds to a receptor, a chain reaction produces many physiological and psychological effects.
 These receptors come in two known variants, CB1 and CB2, and are spread throughout the human body and brain.
 The following are examples of common cannabinoids.

 Tetrahydrocannabinol (THC) is the most known cannabinoid and is credited for cannabis products’ psychoactive effects.
 While many people enjoy this cannabinoid for the high it produces, it has many other uses.
 Studies of THC products show efficacy in cancer treatment, chronic pain reduction, Alzheimer’s Disease treatment (in combination with CBD) and Parkinson’s Disease symptom reduction.
-This cannabinoid also stimulates appetite, which may help treat disorders involving appetite reduction.
+This cannabinoid also stimulates appetite, which may help treat appetite reduction disorders.

 Download Free Guide to THC

 Products with CBD have been effective in promoting the growth of new brain cells, reducing brain inflammation and alleviating neuron damage, among other brain benefits.
-Multiple other therapeutic uses have also been discovered, including the treatment of autoimmune encephalitis, multiple sclerosis, anxiety, and chronic pain.
+Other therapeutic uses have also been discovered, including treating autoimmune encephalitis, multiple sclerosis, anxiety, and chronic pain.

 Download Free Guide to CBD